puppetlabs/pxp-agent/README.md

 ### Starting unconfigured

-If no server, key, ca or cert value is supplied, the agent will still be able to start in unconfigured mode.
+If no broker WebSocket URI, SSL key, ca or cert value is supplied, the agent will still be able to start in unconfigured mode.
 In this mode no connection will be established but the process will not terminate.

 ### Daemon